Exabyte-io/documentation/docs/tutorials/dft/vibrational/phonons.md

 The Phonon calculation workflow based on Quantum ESPRESSO is composed of multiple [units](../../../workflows/components/units.md).
 The first unit specifies the settings for the self-consistent calculation of the energy eigenvalues and wave functions.
 The subsequent units are narrated in detail in the theoretical explanation contained in Ref. [^1] of [this page](../../../models/auxiliary-concepts/reciprocal-space/sampling.md).

-We set the size of the [grid of q-points (q-grid)](../../../models/auxiliary-concepts/reciprocal-space/sampling.md#other-types-of-reciprocal-space-grids) to 6 x 6 x 6 under the [Important Settings](../../../workflow-designer/subworkflow-editor/important-settings.md) of [Workflow Designer](../../../workflow-designer/overview.md).
+We set the size of the [grid of q-points (q-grid)](../../../models/auxiliary-concepts/reciprocal-space/sampling.md#other-types-of-reciprocal-space-grids) to 3 x 3 x 3 under the [Important Settings](../../../workflow-designer/subworkflow-editor/important-settings.md) of [Workflow Designer](../../../workflow-designer/overview.md).
 This provides a dense enough q-point sampling in order to resolve the fine features present within the output of the phonon dispersion computation.
+In order to make the phonon calculation more computationally manageable, we also reduce the size of the grid of electronic k-points from its original default value to 6 x 6 x 6 grid size.

 In addition, the associated [i-grid](../../../models/auxiliary-concepts/reciprocal-space/sampling.md#other-types-of-reciprocal-space-grids) necessary for performing the transformation to and from the reciprocal and real space, and subsequent interpolation, should be set to 18 x 18 x 18.